 To get more email subscribers, you need an optimized conversion funnel.
 It might start with a lead magnet, but how you present the magnet will impact conversions.
 Consequently, you need a more holistic approach than building a lead magnet and hoping people will sign up.

-Let’s look at some of the most effective ways to increase your conversions and get more email subscribers.
+Let’s look at some of the most effective ways to increase your conversions and get more email subscribers fast.

 1. Characterize your potential email subscriber